Librarian, Genealogy Team

 - Consult resources in the Genealogy Centre

-Visit the Library's Genealogy Centre to research your ancestors using the Genealogy Collection.
+Visit the Library's Family History and Newspaper Room to research your ancestors using the Genealogy Collection.
 The collection brings together key Australian and international genealogy resources that are available in print, microfilm, microfiche, CD-ROM and online.

 State Library of Victoria